-To silence the alarm siren (if triggered) and therefore deactivate the anti-theft alarm system, reconnect vehicle battery and unlock vehicle with remote control button $\widehat{\exists}$ (or switch on the ignition).
+The siren is silenced and the anti-theft alarm system is deactivated by pressing button $\widehat{\exists}$ or by switching on the ignition.

 Immobiliser

 The system is part of the ignition switch and checks whether the vehicle is allowed to be started with the key being used.